 If you’d like to do something for Nottinghamshire’s sick, injured and vulnerable animals and birds, why not support the Animal Accident Rescue Unit?
 We’re like-minded people doing something positive, life-saving and life-changing for the county’s animals.

 We’re always looking for volunteers.
 Depending on your time and your interests, there’s a ‘you-shaped niche’ in our charity!
 Not all of the roles are hands-on with the rescued creatures we deal with.
 There’s fund raising, campaigning, team involvement and administration.
 You could develop your strengths and gain extra skills within the charity.

 Training for the specific roles and encouragement are always available.

-Please note that we’re unable to offer paid employment, school holiday or work experience, student on- site learning experience, a career in animal welfare or placements for award schemes.
+Please note that we’re unable to offer paid employment, school holiday or work experience, on- site learning experience, a career in animal welfare or placements for award schemes.

 But you may choose to be there to care for the animal or bird:

 - As a driver to collect and take it to the vet

 - Looking after a dog or cat in your home as it starts on the road to recovery